+DATE TIME

-DATE TIME LOCATION COMPLETED BY
+LOCATION COMPLETED BY

-Note: This document is reviewed during the Post Incident Debriefing.
-As each item is completed, record the time and initial when the situation permits.
+Note: Th nis document is reviewed during the Post Incident Debriefi ng.
+As each item is

 In the event of an Evacuation Crisis, the Acting Incident Manager through the Command Center procedures will assign the Transportation Planning Coordination to a Staff member to provide shelter from the weather for vulnerable Patients and Residents and to organize transportation to the temporary External Evacuation locations identified in Code Green.